Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 When it comes to health insurance, Palliative care is so important.

-The Remote Health policy covers up to $50,000 for palliative services to a patient with a terminal illness.
+The Complete Nomad Insurance plan covers up to $50,000 for palliative services to a patient with a terminal illness.

 These services must be provided by a medically supervised team of professionals and in an accredited hospice.